-You will lie on your back with a pillow under your shoulders and your neck extended.
+You lie on your back with a pillow under your shoulders and your neck extended.
 The biopsy site is cleaned.
 A thin needle is inserted into the thyroid, and a sample of thyroid cells and fluid are removed.
 The needle is then taken out.

 Tell your health care provider if you have drug allergies, bleeding problems, or are pregnant.
-You should also make sure your health care provider has a current list of all medications you take, including herbal remedies and over-the-counter drugs.
+You should also make sure your health care provider has a current list of all medicines you take, including herbal remedies and over-the-counter drugs.

 If numbing medicine is used, you may feel a sting as the needle is inserted and the medicine is injected.

-As the needle passes into the thyroid, you may feel some pressure but it should not be painful.
+As the needle passes into the thyroid, you may feel some pressure, but it should not be painful.